Hjorthmedh/RGCmorphology/ms/intro.md

   that the classifier incorrectly ranked as most likely being of the specific type.
 Neurons are labeled with “predicted : actual” type description.
 For example, the RGC in the top right was predicted to be Hoxd10 but was CB2.
-Dendrites are marked as black, axons as red.

 <!--  Figure5-feature-space-and-confidence.pdf -->
 **Figure 5:**